magentabusiness/magentabusiness.github.io/_includes/docs/devices-library/blocks/integrations/basic/thingsboard-create-loriot-integration-block.md

 {% include images-gallery.liquid showListImageTitles="true" imageCollection=copyLoriotApplicationId %}

-Now we can move to ThingsBoard to configure integration.
+Now we can move to IoT Hub to configure integration.

-### Create integration in ThingsBoard
+### Create integration in IoT Hub

 Next we will create an integration with Loriot inside the ThingsBoard.